wkennedy/pubsubly/README.md

     docker-compose -f docker-compose-demo.yml up

 Once everything is up and running you can navigate to http://localhost:3001 and see the Pubsubly UI interface.

+## Quickstart - Local
+Once you clone the repo, if you don't already have access to Kafka brokers you can start Kafka with the docker-compose.yml file in pubsubly/docker:

+    docker-compose up

+If you aren't running Kafka locally, then you'll have update the application.yml with the broker URLs.
+In the application.yml in the pubsubly-service resources, update:

+    spring:
+      kafka:
+        bootstrap-servers: localhost:9092

+Also update the topics you want to listen to either with a pattern OR topic names:

+    kafka.topic.pattern: DEMO-.*

+or

+    kafka.topic.names:

+Then you can start the server either through you Spring-Boot supported IDE or from the pubsubly-service root:

+    mvn spring-boot:run

+To run the pubsubly-ui go to the pubsubly-ui root and do:

+    npm install
+    npm run dev

+Then navigate to localhost:3001 in your browser.

 ## Common issues